 Sketchnotes in February:

 Although I did this sketch titled "Things That I Love" as a Valentine's Day activity, it would also be a good one to do at the beginning of the year when you are getting to know each other.
-Reflection and sharing is really important; don't leave that part out.
+Reflection and sharing are really important; don't leave these parts out of the experience.
 You can just have students leave their sketch on their desk or table and then allow time for wandering around the room to look at other student's sketches as if they were in an art gallery.
 When gallery walk time is up, ask the student's to share by asking follow up questions:

 What is something new that you learned about one of your classmates?

 What is something that you have in common with another classmate?